TheWizardsCode/DevLogger/README.md

 To add a new item simply type a freeform value into the textbox and click "Add".

 There is also a checkbox to indicate if this entry should be used in social amplification.
 This relates to scheduled social posts, see below for more.

-### Posting

-This section is where you will find buttons for posting to your dev log and social accoutns.
-If an option is currently valid the button for it will appear here.
-At the time of writing the actions potentially available are Post to the DevLog, Twitter and Discord.

 ### Media